 Seletti’s Design Pride

-Parading around the 5VIE district for the 3rd year on the trot is Seletti’s political party of music, dancing and design.
-Joining forces with Paridevitale agency, Toiletpaper, Gufram, Heineken, Saviola, Hospitality Truck and a whole host of designers, the trail will include special rap performances and fabulous floats for individuals to let loose with their creative flair.
+Parading around the 5VIE district for the 3rd year on the trot was Seletti’s political party of music, dancing and design.
+Joining forces with Paridevitale agency, Toiletpaper, Gufram, Heineken, Saviola, Hospitality Truck and a whole host of designers, the trail included special rap performances and fabulous floats for individuals to let loose with their creative flair.

 6PM on 18 April; Piazza Castello (corner with via Minghetti); www.seletti.it